Top 10 Man Pages Every Linux Sys Admin Should Read.

 The answer goes as follows:

-I agree with Jesse Pollard, most linux administrators should read all of them once.
-But for the sake of argument, if I had to chose 10 man pages they would be:
+sake of argument, if I had to choose 10 man pages they would be: I agree with Jesse Pollard[^1], most linux administrators should read all of them once.
+However for the

-• man man: In order to understand how man itself is organized, and what are the different man sections and what they mean.
+• man man: understand how man itself is organized, what the different man sections are and what they mean.

-• man ps: because it contains a lot of useful information about processes, their life cycles, and their states.
-No linux system administrator should call themselves as such if they don’t know how processes work in linux.
-Also, the information there will be very useful while interpreting the output of other commands that include any information about processes.
+• man ps: contains a lot of useful information about processes, their life cycles, and their states.
+Every linux system administrator should know how processes work in linux.
+The information here is handy in interpreting the output of other commands that include any information about processes running on the linux box you are maintaining/debugging.

-• man find: surprisingly, you can learn a lot about the filesystems in linux by reading this long man page.
-Also understanding this page can help with other commands like ls.
+• man find: surprisingly, you can learn a lot about linux filesystems just by reading this (long) man page.
+Understanding this page helps you gain deeper levels of understanding.
+You will appreciate the output of commands like ls much more when you do.

 • man iptables: linux’s tool for IPv4 and Ipv6 filtration, as well as NAT.

-• man ss: a linux utility to investigate sockets.
+• man ss: a linux utitlity to investigate socket related stuff.

 • man sar: a utility to collect, report, and/or save system activity.
-Can be useful in various areas of investigation.
+Can prove useful in various areas of investigation.

-• man iostat: a utility that prints statistics about CPU as well as devices and partitions.
+• man iostat: a utility that provides statistics about CPU, io devices and partitions.

-• man strace: traces system calls and signals.
+• man strace: traces system calls and signals that a process performs.

-• man lsof: a tool that lists open file descriptors for all process, or you can specify a single process pid.
+• man lsof: a tool that lists open file descriptors for all processes.
+You can also zoom in on a single process using its pid.

-I think if an administrator masters those, anything else can be easy.
+I think if an administrator masters those, anything else becomes that much easier.

 To read the rest of the answers, you can check the question on quora